RaphaelBRodrigues/linux-setup/README.md

 ## About

-The scripts in this repository will automatizate some common tasks usually have to be done, when the system is installed
+The scripts in this repository will automate some common tasks that usually have to be done when the system is installed

 ## Scripts